Accessibility at SAL Events: A Primer

-Town Hall Seattle has a hearing loop system, so you can switch your T-coil hearing aid to telecoil to have the stage’s microphones transmitted directly to your hearing aids.
+Town Hall Seattle has a hearing loop system, so you can switch your T-coil hearing aid to telecoil to have the stage’s microphones transmitted directly to your hearing aids or cochlear imlplants.
 To pick up a headset, check in with any Town Hall usher when you arrive.

-Broadway Performance Hall has an FM assistive listening system, which transmits sound via radio waves.
-To pick up a headset, check one out at the box office on the main floor when you arrive.
+Hugo House has both hearing loop devices that are telecoil equipped and one-ear headphones.
+To pick up a headset, check one out at the box office by the entrance when you arrive.